 Here's a link to look up these proposed bills: Bill 2018 once there, type in the number and you can read the bill as introduced.

 H.119 Independent contractor bill from last session has been reintroduced, with a few changes, with two others H.223 and H.323 The House Committee on Commerce and Economic development has decided to write a new bill.
 Its draft 17- 1183 and it has stalled in House Committee of Commerce and Economic Development.
 Once again, the "nature of the work" problem has stalled the bill.
-In this draft, the word used is "integral".
-I'm not sure why the committee and legislature hasn't adopted the federal rules on this as every word of the test has been adjudicated.
+In this draft, the test used is "integral".
+This bill had drama this week from an otherwise staid committee.
+Many heard the door slam: https://vtdigger.org/2017/04/28/poirier-throws-hissy-fit-independent-contractor-bill/

 H. 137, S. 82, S.34, H. 516 Workers compensation premiums, there is tremendous pressure from constituents to get this resolved, which seems to require resolution of the independent contractor bill.
 There are two studies proposed one in S.34, the other in the miscellaneous tax bill: H. 516.
 I don't know at this writing how that will be resolved.